dougajmcdonald/holt-village-hall/content/blog/villlag-hall-skittles-competition-2021.md

 The Bar will be open serving wine, beer, cider and soft drinks at village hall prices!

-For further details and to enter a team, drop me an email confirming that you wish to enter, no need for money until the night, *the only thing we do ask is that if you enter, you must turn up otherwise the structure of the competition will fall apart.*
+For further details and to enter a team, drop me an email confirming that you wish to enter, no need for money until the night.
+T*he only thing we do ask is that if you enter, you must turn up otherwise the structure of the competition will fall apart.*

 **[Rob Page](<>)**– (Secretary) on behalf of Holt Village Hall